 - Make your point as quickly as possible.
 When a new reader gets to your website, they might do a quick scan to estimate how much time and effort it would take to extract the information they want.
 One strategy you can try is the APP method – agree, problem, preview.
 Start with a statement the reader will agree with, go on to state the problem and promise to solve it (thus proving to the reader the value of reading the post), then show a preview of that solution.

 - Use a readability analyzer to see where to start.
-Throw a couple of your posts through a readability analyzer and take a look at the results – if you spot any common themes, it gives you an idea what you need to focus on when making edits.
+Throw a couple of your posts through a readability analyzer and take a look at the results – if you spot any common themes, it gives you an idea of what you need to focus on when making edits.

 - Keep it simple.
-The average American reads at a 7th or 8th grade level – this means that they understand words you would expect an 11-to-13 year-old to understand.
+The average American reads at a 7th or 8th-grade level – this means that they understand words you would expect an 11-to-13-year-old to understand.
 You don’t necessarily need to dumb everything down to that level, but you do need to make sure that your language is understandable for your target audience.

 - Don’t forget about legibility.
 The quality or comprehensibility of your content doesn’t matter if your readers can’t physically read it.
 Choosing a text color that stands out against the background is just as important as choosing the right font size and typeface.
 You should also think about line length and height to limit the degree to which the user has to move his eyes.